Installing Ubuntu Core 22 on a NUC

 After Ubuntu Core is up and running, if you want to access your device remotely, you’ll need an SSH client for your operating system.
 Linux and macOS both have clients built-in, whereas Windows users can use Ubuntu on WSL.

-Step 1: Write the image to a USB flash drive
+Step 1: Flash Ubuntu desktop to a USB drive

 Ubuntu Core 22 images are hosted at https://cdimage.ubuntu.com/ubuntu-core/22/stable/.
 Images are compressed with XZ and have a corresponding